NERC-CEH/adaptive_sampling_walkthrough/README.md

 - `simulate_species.R` - simulate the distribution of hipporhinostricows
 - `adaptive_sampling_walkthrough.Rmd` - R markdown document outlining the entire adaptive sampling process

 The third script, `adaptive_sampling_walkthrough.Rmd`, also produces all of the figures in Box 1 of the paper.

-The name of the simulated speciesis from a poem by Spike Milligan which was read to me by my grandma as a child, and is very special to me:
+The name of the simulated species is from a poem by Spike Milligan which was read to me by my nan as a child, and is very special to me:

 ## The hipporhinostricow